Going home after brain tumour surgery

 You can find more information on our diagnostic scans page.

-People often ask about alternative treatments to help in their recovery.
+People often ask about alternative treatments to help in their recovery when they go home after brain surgery.

 We understand that you may want to look at these options, but it’s important to keep in mind that they’re not fully supported by medical evidence and they may interfere with your standard treatment.